marindie/marindie.github.io/_posts/Oracle/2018-09-02-Oracle-Extract-Object-Using-DBMS-METADATA-GET-DDL-EN.md

 ---
 toc: true
-title: "Oracle Extract Object Using DBMS_METADATA.GET_DDL"
+title: "Databases: Oracle Extract Object Using DBMS_METADATA.GET_DDL"
 description: "In this page, I will share the sqlplus options and queries that I used to extract objects from existing database."
-categories: [oracle]
+categories: [Databases]
-tags: [oracle Data Dictionary, DBMS_METADATA]
+tags: [Oracle Data Dictionary, DBMS_METADATA]
 redirect_from:
   - /2018/09/02/
 ---